Makita AWS: Implementation

-During pairing, the tool-side module must advertise an Generic Attribute Profile (GATT) endpoint used to exchange MAC addresses during the pairing process.
+During pairing, the tool-side module must advertise a Generic Attribute Profile (GATT) endpoint used to exchange MAC addresses during the pairing process.

 Pairing

 Multiple tools can be paired to a single vacuum cleaner; if any of the paired tools are used, the vacuum cleaner will start-up, even if the vacuum hose is not connected to that tool.
 The same replaceable communications module is used for both ends of the connection.

 Pairing between a tool and dust extraction is achieved by pressing a button on both devices for 3 seconds.
 Unpairing a specific pair of devices is achieved by pressing a button on both devices for 6 seconds.
 Resetting an individual AWS transmitter/receiver by removing all previous pairings is achieved by pressing the same button for 6 seconds, twice.

 Milwaukee

 By the end of 2015 Milwaukee Electric Tool were supplying tools and battery packs with One-key support, allowing monitoring of battery status and custom tool settings configuration.

 By 2016, three tools were being offered with Bluetooth tracking built-in, for approximately €20 extra per tool.